 Exhibit 55 provides an overview of the organization of the series of tasks completed at each schooling level (elementary, middle, and high) by the PJPs.
 Task 1 is a base model that, as described above, represents a typical school with low student needs and typical enrollment.
 Task 2 builds on Task 1 and denotes a school with high-poverty incidence, where the only difference from Task 1 is in the percentage of students who are low-income.
 Task 3 then builds on Task 2 and represents a school with increased incidences of both students living with high poverty and students who are ELs; the only difference between Tasks 3 and 2 is in the percentage of English learners.
-Task 4 builds on the Task 1 base model and represents a school with a high incidence of students with disabilities with basic needs.
+Task 4 builds on the Task 1 base model and represents a school with a high incidence of students with disabilities with basic needs, with the only difference from Task 1 being in the percentage of students with disabilities with basic needs.
 Task 5 builds on Task 4 and represents a school with high incidences of not only students with disabilities with basic needs but also students with intensive and complex needs.
 Finally, Task 6 builds on Task 1 and represents a school with similar demographics as Task 1 base model but with lower enrollment.